c09-blueprint/project-the-blueprint/README.md

 - React Flow (2 points) - for users to create interactive diagrams and charts
 - SendGrid (2 points) - for sending and managing emails
 - Auth0 (1 point) - for user authentication and authorization
-- PeerJS (1 point) - for users to video or audio call while collaborating
+- PeerJS (2 point) - for users to video or audio call while collaborating and can support calling for more than 2 people (group calling)

-**Total**: 9 points
+**Total**: 10 points

 ## Project Aim

 **Alpha Version** (March 6)
 We aim to have the following core features implemented:

-- Users can create a page and collaborate real-time with other users
+- Users can create a board and collaborate real-time with other users
 - Users can add shapes and lines to create charts
 - Users can invite other users to collaborate
 - **Complexity points**: Yjs, React Flow, SendGrid